dbnomics/rdbnomics/README.md

 ```r
 df1 <- rdb(ids = 'AMECO/ZUTN/EA19.1.0.0.0.ZUTN')
 ```
-This configuration can be reset by executing :
+This configuration can be disabled :
 ```r
 options(rdbnomics.use_readLines = FALSE)
 ```